International Day of the Tropics

 Through various events and awareness campaigns, South Africa celebrates the International Day of the Tropics to raise awareness about the importance of protecting the country's unique tropical environment and promoting sustainable development.
 The International Day of the Tropics is observed annually on June 29th.

-International Day of the Tropics facts
+Top 8 Facts for 2026 International Day of the Tropics in South Africa

 Top things to do in South Africa for this observance